jyrum/jyrum.github.io/essays/typescript-intro.md

 Compared to other languages that I have experience in which would use "int example1;", I enjoy TypeScript's notation with the colon.
 One other big thing that I enjoy about TypeScript is that a function can return more than one type.
 I learned that very recently and it is extremely helpful.

 From a software engineering perspective, I definitely do think that TypeScript is a great language.
-I think that it allows programmers to ahve more options with their code.
+I think that it allows programmers to have more options with their code.
 I also think that some aspects of TypeScript allows for safer and more efficient code.

 ## Structure of ICS 314